 Simple Two-Knob Controls, Perfect For all Ages

 This detector is a breeze to operate because it only has two knobs for a kid to tinker with.
-One knob controls the power level and sensitivity, and the other one is the trash eliminator so you can set the discrimination where you want to avoid some junk signals.
+One knob for power and sensitivity, and the other for trash eliminator to avoid junk signals.